 There aren’t necessarily good or bad net working capital ratios, but there are some guidelines that can help paint a clearer picture of where your company sits.

 - A Net Working Capital Ratio of <1: Even though you have positive working capital, your company is in a risky position if your net working capital ratio is less than one.
-At this stage, an unexpected expense or delay in payment could land you in the negative and leave you unable to pay your bills.
+At this stage, an unexpected expense or late payment could land you in the negative and leave you unable to pay your bills.

 Why is Net Working Capital Important?